Here is the video trailer: https://www.youtube.com/edit?o=U&video_id=hGVMU55K-aw

 Kayak fishing Florida and beyond - Light tackle fly and spin!

-a blog dedicated to my never ending desire to catch fish and pass a good time
+a site dedicated to my never ending desire to catch fish and pass a good time

 Chronicles of a kayak fisherman and a music teacher